KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

-    Note that the vector in the inverse direction of this one (that you'd get by multiplying it by -1), points from the center to the oppposite corner, the :attr:`Bounds:RELMIN`.
+    Note that the vector in the inverse direction of this one (that you'd get by multiplying it by -1), points from the center to the opposite corner, the :attr:`Bounds:RELMIN`.

 .. attribute:: Bounds:SIZE